UVADS/DS-2004/README.md

 Where: Gilmer Hall 257

-Jess Reia, Ph.D. (they/them)
+* Jess Reia, Ph.D. (they/them)

 Email: reia@virginia.edu

-Office hours: Tuesday and Thursday 2:30-3:00 or by appointment
+Office hours: Tuesday and Thursday 2:00-3:00 or by appointment.
+Feel free to just come by and hang out if you'd like.
 Location: Elson, 400 Brandon Ave, Room 189B

-TA: Kate Meldrum (she/her)
+* TA: Kate Meldrum (she/her)

 Email: kmm4ap@virginia.edu

-Office Hour: Wednesday 1:00-2:00 pm
+Office Hour: Wednesday 1:00-2:00 pm.
 Location: Dell 1 Lobby or Zoom if requested